 Having a constant interest in the study of the universe will lead you to an opportunity to study Physics.
 You will be able to focus on realizing how nature and properties of matter and energy work together.
 Astronomy is usually incorporated with Physics.
-So, if you are passionate about one or the other, you can study an online bachelor’s degree program with majors in Physics and/or Astronomy.
+So, if you are passionate about one or the other, you can study an online astronomy degree, or degrees majoring in Astronomy or Physics.

 These two ultimate topics are experimental natural sciences, so as a learner in these fields, you will need to utilize scientific methods and approaches to formulate and come up with hypotheses based on real facts.
 You will need to study the natural world to come up with results in your thesis and research.

 This degree usually covers core elements of traditional physics, combined with studies about the universe like cosmology, planetary science, and astrobiology.
 It usually lasts three years but will be flexible since it’s a distance learning program.
 Read along to know more about this field of study and find out which colleges offer an online bachelor’s degree in Physics or Astronomy.

 What Does an Online Bachelor’s Degree in Astronomy Covers?

 Generally, astronomy degrees usually involve a combination of theoretical and observational study approaches.
 Some courses will relatively focus on one method than the other.
 The observational approach will gear towards taking opportunities to travel to different locations while utilizing professional equipment at major observatories.
 It will depend primarily on the kind of online curriculum and university offers, though.